 Our broad portfolio and pipeline, based on the science of the immune system and the use of new platform and data technologies, continues to strengthen, with key milestones across our core therapeutic areas in 2023.
-This positive momentum, together with further business development, underpins our confidence in delivering our upgraded growth outlooks for the medium and long term.
+This positive momentum, together with further business development, underpins our confidence in delivering our growth strategy for the medium and long term.